Node.js REPL, Inspector, Watch Mode, and SEA

 value: Object.freeze({ region: 'iad' }),

 Custom evaluators exist too.
 They receive the input text, the context, a resource name, and a callback.
-That path is useful when the prompt is a command interface rather than a JavaScript prompt.
+That path is useful when the prompt should behave like a command interface instead of a JavaScript prompt.
 For this chapter, the built-in evaluator is enough.
-The operational boundary matters more: embedding a REPL gives an interactive code execution path inside the process.
+The runtime behavior to remember is simple - embedding a REPL adds an interactive code execution path inside the process.

-The useGlobal option decides how much the REPL shares with the host program:
+The useGlobal option controls how much the REPL shares with the host program -

 import repl from 'node:repl';